-- Understand and address the dual impacts of being a woman and lesbian, bisexual and/or transgender in the workplace (often referred to as the double-glass ceiling).
+- Understand and address the dual impacts of being a woman and LGBTI in the workplace (often referred to as the double-glass ceiling).

-- Engage more lesbian, bisexual and transgender women in workplace inclusion initiatives
+- Engage more LGBTI women in workplace inclusion initiatives

 - Increase the visibility of out female and non-binary role models

 - Contribute to the growing body of international research on this topic.

 SAPPHIRE MEMBER PARTICIPATION

-You can become a Sapphire member if you identify as an LGBTQ woman or non-binary person who may be perceived as female or feminine (regardless of whether or not you are out at work) and you belong to a Pride in Diversity member organisation.
-Sapphire membership assumes that you have a keen interest in promoting the inclusivity of Lesbian, Bisexual and Transgender women within the workplace and would like to actively engage with the Sapphire initiative where possible.
+You can become a Sapphire member if you identify as an LGBTQ woman or non-binary person who may be perceived as female or feminine (regardless of whether or not you are out at work).
+Sapphire membership assumes that you have a keen interest in promoting the inclusivity of LGBTI women within the workplace and would like to actively engage with the Sapphire initiative where possible.
 To become a Sapphire member, simply sign up for the mailing list, select how you identify (confidential) and provide a work email address to validate Pride in Diversity membership.